jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 <font size = 4>

-According to the profiling result, the first convolutional layer of ESPCN takes about 40% of total time, so we want to re-design the first convolutional layer in hardware using Vivado 2022.2.
+According to the profiling result, the Relu function of the first convolutional layer of ESPCN takes about 40% of total time, so we want to re-design the first convolutional layer in hardware using Vivado 2022.2.
 More information about profiling can be found [here](https://github.com/Terrortorpe/FPGA-Consultancy/tree/clean/Super_Resolution_Methods).

 **All the custom IPs**